Guidance for claimants

 Fill in an Insolvency Benefit claim form and return it to us.

-You can download a form below or collect one from the Social Security Department.
+You can download a form below or collect one from Customer and Local Services.

 Insolvency benefit claim form